Channel 4 privatisation shouldn’t go ahead, says culture secretary

 She said a U-turn on the sale plan “is likely to be popular with parliamentarians, particularly those who raised concerns about the effect a sale of C4C may have on the UK’s system of public service broadcasting”.

-The cabinet minister told the PM that her “intention is to be clear with C4C that we expect them to achieve greater sustainability”.
+The cabinet minister told the PM she wanted to bring in a new statutory duty on the Channel 4 board to focus on the long-term sustainability, saying her “intention is to be clear … that we expect them to achieve greater sustainability”.

-But she said want to see the channel “optimising the support and the growth they provide to the creative sector and the regions”.
+But she said wanted to see the government give C4 “more tools” to help in “optimising the support and the growth they provide to the creative sector and the regions”.

 More follows…